The Best Print-On-Demand (POD) Sites To Sell Your Art Online This 2017

 You are free to set the price of your products.
 Your profit will be your price minus the base cost of each sold item.

 Threadless ships everywhere in the world.
 All artists receive their earning payments via PayPal.
 Cleared earnings generated on the month of January will be paid on the first week of February and consequently.
 In Threadless’ search for customer’s happiness, a 30-day return policy is effective once a customer receives their t-shirt, so artists have to wait for 30 days to pass by in order to receive their well earned money.
 Want to read more about Threadless?
-Good news, we made this 5 step guide for promoting your Threadless Artist Shop.
+Good news, we created this 5 step guide for promoting your Threadless Artist Shop.

 Zazzle’s customization capacity is incredible and unique.
-At Zazzle you have the option to create +1300 items and then further customize them to make a final product as personalized as possible.
+At Zazzle, you have the option to create +1300 items and then further customize them to make a final product as personalized as possible.
 At Zazzle’s marketplace you can find designers that sell their art, makers that can customize products for you and templates for you to start from scratch and create a really unique item without sacrificing quality.
 They allegedly receive +30 million visitors each month, pretty big, huh?

-Artists/Sellers, here’s what to expect from Zazzle’s marketplace:
+Artists/Sellers, here’s what to expect from Zazzle’s Marketplace:

 Zazzle has partnered with many brands and manufacturers, which has allowed them to make products ready for shipping usually in no more than 24 hours.
 If you are wondering how many products are available at Zazzle, I reckon there’s no easy answer for that, you can customize pretty much every item you interact with on any given day.
 Every product available at Zazzle has at least one customizable option which makes their products so unique and empower everyone to reflect their personal taste.